Does delivery and environmental impact have to be a package deal?

 Consider ways that modern technology can help reduce your return rate.
 AI-powered best fit suggestions can be a great option for apparel retailers, helping customers to choose the right size and style of clothing.
 Similarly, AR applications that help shoppers visualize items such as homeware or furniture within the context of their own homes can be powerfully persuasive.

+Sustainable shipping in the sense of travel is only part of the puzzle.
 Your packaging choices are important for many reasons as an online retailer, but as consumers become increasingly aware of their ability to recycle or repurpose packaging, sustainability is only set to become a more significant consideration.

 Modern eco-packaging has come a long way in recent years, especially as regulators start to respond to public outcry over single-use options.
 From custom-grown mushroom-based packaging to the Eco Pops developed by cosmetics company Lush to replace the popcorn they used to fill their delivery boxes with, this is a truly innovative space.